Why am I not losing weight on Mounjaro?

 Alternatives to Mounjaro

-If Mounjaro isn’t right for you, we can prescribe other weight loss medications, including other injections and tablets.
+If Mounjaro is not right for you, we can prescribe other weight loss medications, including other injections and tablets.

 Weight loss injections

 Wegovy works in a similar way to Mounjaro but contains a different active ingredient.
 It makes you feel more full from eating less food, leading to weight loss.
-It’s an effective medication, with up to 84% of patients losing 5% or more of their starting weight.
+It’s an effective medication and very similar in effectiveness to Mounjaro, with an average 21% weight loss after 72 weeks on the 7.2mg maximum dose.

 Weight loss tablets